JQIamo/BIFROST/README.md

+**We are currently working on a write-up as well as a major upgrade to this library.
+Check back soon!**
+-Patrick, June 2025

 # BIFROST — Birefringence In Fiber: Research and Optical Simulation Toolkit

 BIFROST is a Python library that provides a set of data, methods, and classes for the simulation of polarization mode dispersion in optical fibers.
 Silica-based fibers whose core and/or cladding are doped with germanium oxide or with fluorine can be simulated.